Skip to content

 • The AWS CLI installed on your local machine.
 You can download it from the AWS website.

 • An ECS Cluster to host both the worker and the flow runs it submits.
-Follow this guide to create an ECS cluster or simply use the default cluster.
+This guide uses the default cluster.
+To create your own follow this guide.

-Before setting up the worker, create a simple work pool of type ECS for the worker to pull work from.
+Before setting up the worker, create a work pool of type ECS for the worker to pull work from.
+If doing so from the CLI, be sure to authenticate with Prefect Cloud.

 prefect work-pool create --type ecs my-ecs-pool